maciejhirsz/uos/README.md

 + Cold Signer **SHOULD** attempt to decode the `message` as UTF-8 encoded human readable string by whatever heuristics it finds suitable and display it to the user for verification before signing.
 + Cold Signer **SHOULD** warn the user that signing a hash is inherently insecure, in the cash of type `01`.
 + Cold Signer **SHOULD** (at the user's discretion) sign the `message`, `immortal_payload`, or `payload` if `payload` is of length 256 bytes or fewer.
 If `payload` is longer than 256 bytes, then it **SHOULD** instead sign the Blake2s hash of `payload`.
++ Cold Signer **SHOULD** display all account id values in SS58Check encoding.

 #### Legacy Ethereum Payload

-Byte `7B` is the ASCII byte representing open curly brace `{`, for that reason it's treated as a prefix for older, deprecated format.
+Byte `7B` is the US-ASCII byte representing open curly brace `{`, for that reason it's treated as a prefix for older, deprecated format.
 This Payload should be decoded in full as UTF-8 encoded JSON, following either of the two variants:

 ```json
 {